ianabel/MCTrans/README.md

 ## Known Issues

 General issues include the fact that the steady-state equations may have multiple roots.
+Options exist including running a nonlinear solver from a given initial condition, or running the time-dependent solver to steaady-state from a given initial condition.

 Specific known issues are listed here.